 environment, it seemed like a good idea to create a simple script to

 do both steps at once.
-Accordingly, I create the directory
+Accordingly, I created the directory

 in my home directory (in may case, the full path is